Foreign travel advice

 If you are planning to drive in Egypt, see information on driving abroad.

-You can drive in Egypt on an International Driving Permit for up to 6 months.
-If you intend to stay in Egypt for a longer period you must apply for an Egyptian driving licence.
+You can drive in Egypt using your UK licence and an IDP for up to 6 months.
+If you plan to stay longer, you must apply for an Egyptian driving licence.

 You may not be allowed to import a vehicle into Egypt.
-If you want to bring in a vehicle temporarily, you will need a ‘carnet de passage’ from the Automobile Association.
+If you want to bring in a vehicle temporarily, you must get a ‘carnet de passage’ from the Automobile Association.

-Accidents are common because of poor road conditions, dangerous driving and poor enforcement of traffic laws.
+Accidents are common because of poor road conditions, dangerous driving and poor traffic law enforcement.
 Do not drive outside main cities and resorts at night.
-Make sure you have adequate insurance.
+Make sure you have appropriate insurance.

-If you’re travelling off-road, employ a qualified guide and get a permit from the Ministry of Interior.
+If you’re travelling off road, use a qualified guide and get a permit from the Ministry of Interior.

 Rail and bus travel

-There have been serious bus crashes in recent years with large numbers of fatalities, including tourists.
+Serious bus crashes in recent years have caused many deaths, including tourists.

 There have also been fatal train collisions and derailments.

 Suspect devices have been found at train stations and on the rail network.
-Although some have been hoaxes or false alarms you should be vigilant.
+While some have turned out to be hoaxes or false alarms, you should be vigilant as you would in the UK.

 River and sea travel

-Overcrowding and poor safety standards have led to several accidents on Red Sea ferries and Nile cruisers.
+Overcrowding and poor safety standards have caused accidents on Red Sea ferries and Nile cruises.